raojay7/Awesome-LLMs-Data-AI/README.md

 # Awesome-LLMs-Data-AI
-# A survey on Data-centric AI
+# A Survey on Data-centric AI

 <div align="center">